HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Appendix 1 - Toolbox Details

 The first section, i.e. ``1.
 Set up", of the panel asks the user to specify the folder for the analysis, along with selecting whether they would like to generate an output log.
 All output from the HINT is stored in the selected folder.
 If the output log is selected, a text file will be created in the analysis folder that provides information about the preprocessing and analyses performed.

 In ``2.
 Input", the user has two options when inputting data for the analysis.
 They can start a new analysis by selecting ``Import Nifti files" and inputting the images in Nifti format.
-Alternatively, if the user wishes to continue an analysis that they have already started, they can load the runinfo file (described later) corresponding to that analysis using the ``Load saved analysis" option, allowing them to bypass the preprocessing and initial analysis via GIFT.
+Alternatively, if the user wishes to continue an analysis that they have already started, they can load the runinfo file (described later) corresponding to that analysis using the ``Load saved analysis" option, allowing them to bypass the preprocessing and initial analysis.

 When starting a new analysis, the user is instructed to provide three elements: the Nifti files containing the subject-level data, a mask file in Nifti format, and a file containing the subjects' covariates.
+The mask file should be a grey matter mask with either 0s or NaNs in the locations outside the grey matter.
+These masks can be easily generated using readily available fMRI software such as FSL's FAST tool \citep{zhang2001segmentation}.
 The covariate file must be a .csv file conforming to the following structure.
 The top row of the covariate file contains variable names where the first variable name needs to be specified as ``subject" since the first column is reserved for subjects' filenames.
 Then, each of the following rows contains the covariates of a subject.
 In particular, the first column includes the filename for the subject file.
 An example covariate file layout is provided in Table \ref{ex:covfile}.
 In this file, we included the three covariates: score, treatment group, and gender.

 After reading in the data, the user has the option to perform model specification using the ``Select Covariates" button (Figure \ref{fig:covwindowex}).
 Pressing this button opens up the ``Model Specification" window in Figure \ref{fig:covwindowex}.
 This window provides users with the option to include and exclude individual covariates from the analysis, specify interactions to include in the analysis, and to specify whether covariates are continuous or categorical.
 By default, the HINT treats string values (e.g. ``Group" in Table \ref{ex:covfile}) as categorical covariates and performs reference cell coding, creating binary indicators for all the non-reference levels.
 Numeric values are treated as continuous covariates by default (e.g. ``Score" in Table \ref{ex:covfile}).
 If the user has integer codings for categorical covariates (e.g. ``Gender" in Table \ref{ex:covfile}) and would like to treat the integer values as categorical levels, they can switch the covariate from ``continuous covariates" to ``categorical covariates" using the ``Specify Covariate Types" panel shown in Figure \ref{fig:covwindowex}.
 Finally, the reference category for categorical covariates can be changed using the ``Specify Reference Category" boxes.
 For example, in Figure \ref{fig:covwindowex} we have changed the reference group to be the control group.